Biden describes life at the White House: 'A gilded cage' - WTMJ

 The White House features a spacious lawn that has an unimpeded view of the Washington and Lincoln monuments, but is otherwise surrounded by high fencing and a small army of guards.
 Biden said it’s “totally different” from the vice president’s residence, set on 80 acres (32 hectares) and offering ample room to swim, explore and exercise in greater privacy.

-The former vice president said he’d been in the Oval Office 100 times or more over the years but had never been to the residential areas of the White House.
+The former vice president said he had been in the Oval Office 100 times or more over the years but, except for the Yellow Oval Room, had not been to other residential areas of the White House.

 Even if the residence still feels new, Biden suggested he’s already settled deeply into the work of the presidency.